 King Street Center was born of meager resources amidst tremendous need in the heart of Burlington, Vermont.
 With a few dedicated parents, a group of volunteers from the University of Vermont, and a budget of $90, the program began in a van parked next to the King Street Laundromat in 1971.
 Our mission was to provide community-based support for children and their families through educational and recreational programs.

 King Street Center serves approximately 120 children and teens each day.
-Programs include a Toddler and Preschool program for 1-5 year-olds; an Afterschool program for children in grades K through 5; Teen Futures, our innovative program for middle and high school students; an evening drop-in program for teens; several mentoring programs for children of all ages; and much more.
+Programs include a Toddler and Preschool program for 1-5 year-olds; an Afterschool program for children in grades K through 5; Teen Program our innovative program for middle and high school students; an evening drop-in program for teens; several mentoring programs for children of all ages; and much more.

 Thanks to a successful $5.1 million capital campaign, King Street Center was able to build & renovate a new facility at 87 King Street.
 We opened our doors to this bright, light new building in January 2015.
 It was designed by TruexCullins Architects and built by Engelberth Construction.